miguel776/JavaMatchEventsBetting/README.md

 market, regardless of the Category)
  +  Return the entire data structure as formatted output Once an Event has completed, it is no longer of any relevance to the client.
 Similarly, a SubCategory with no valid events is also of no relevance to the client.

-Before you start to write I have considered:
- + The code is clear and efficient
- + The solution should handle both basic and edge cases
- + The solution should provide good test coverage
- +  Will it work for multi-threaded environment?